Italian football culture

 But not that much…

-Soccer is everything for Italian men, or let’s say most of them.
-It is their hobby, their passion, their main everyday topic: they’ll wake up in the morning and read “La Gazzetta dello Sport” or “Il Corriere dello Sport”, print or online, and get updates of who did this and that, who was sold to another team, who declared he was happy, mad or sad.
+Football, or soccer, is everything for Italian men, or let’s say most of them.
+It is their hobby, their passion, a big part of their culture: they’ll wake up in the morning and read “La Gazzetta dello Sport” or “Il Corriere dello Sport”, print or online, and get updates of who did this and that, who was sold to another team, who declared he was happy, mad or sad.
 Plus, they’ll have apps and alerts on their mobiles to not miss even one tiny detail.

 So many times I’ve witnessed embarrassing encounters between strangers transformed into intimate “we are good pals” moments, just by transitioning conversation to “calcio”.